-Architecture and landscape architecture both in a single faculty: a rare combination wherever you look in Germany.
-In Dresden, however, this symbiosis has a long-standing tradition and is a prominent element of the faculty's profile, alongside the distinctly design-oriented focus of the training.
-Balancing the theoretical, artistic, technical and ecological aspects of our living environment is the basis for all work at the faculty.
+Architecture and landscape architecture bundled together in one single faculty: a rare combination in Germany.
+In Dresden, however, this symbiosis has had a longstanding tradition and is a prominent element of the faculty's profile, alongside the distinctly design-oriented focus of the training.
+Balancing the theoretical, artistic, technical and ecological aspects of designing our living environment is the basis for all work at the faculty.

-Current research activities cover a broad spectrum of topics, ranging from building materials and aspects of building physics, via architectural history and the new challenges facing architecture in the information age and in the context of demographic change, through to elements of sustainable urban and regional development and the shaping of landscape transformation processes.
-The Faculty of Architecture is also a contributor to numerous interdisciplinary research projects and institutes, for example the newly founded Construction Research Centre, the Competence Centre Colour or the Health Economics Centre.
+Current research activities cover a broad spectrum of topics, including building materials and aspects of building physics; architectural history and the new challenges facing architecture in the information age and in the context of demographic change; elements of sustainable urban and regional development and the shaping of landscape transformation processes.
+The Faculty of Architecture is also a contributor to numerous interdisciplinary research projects and institutes, for example the newly founded Center for Construction Research, the Competence Centre Colour or the Health Economics Centre.

-The spectrum of study opportunities follows the continuous developments in research interests.
-Interdisciplinary seminars, excursions and the modular structure of the study programme ensure that the courses offered by the faculty not only convey knowledge, but also rehearse its competent application in small project groups - just as a professional working or research group would.
+The spectrum of study opportunities are continuously extended depending on the research interests of the faculties.
+Interdisciplinary seminars, excursions and the modular structure of the degree programme ensure that the courses offered by the faculty not only convey knowledge, but also rehearse its competent application in small project groups - in the same manner as a professional working or research group.

-It cannot be denied that Dresden is an attractive city in which to study - but external views and perspectives are of equal importance.
-The partnerships with foreign universities are thus an essential component of the curriculum, in the form of student and lecturer exchanges, joint design seminars, summer schools and excursions.
+Dresden is without doubt an attractive and popular place of study - however, external views and perspectives are just as equally important.
+The partnerships with foreign universities are thus an essential component of the curriculum: in the form of student and lecturer exchanges, joint design seminars, summer schools and excursions.
 The faculty offers a German-French double degree in architecture.
-Around five per cent of the students spend part of their course at a university abroad.
-At the same time, most students make use of opportunities to complete their mandatory office internship abroad.
+Around five per cent of the students also spend part of their course at a university abroad.
+At the same time, most students use the opportunity to complete their mandatory office internship abroad.

-Those who have still not had enough of studying in the evenings can look forward to a special film series

-"Architecture in Cinema" at student-friendly prices.
-The lecture series "spann_weiten" reflects the full spectrum of contemporary architectural creativeness, with speakers who are as different as their individual topics.
-The maintenance and further development of cultural buildings are discussed in "Work Reports on Monument Preservation", and urban planning topics are also the subject of a series of lectures entitled "Werk-Stadt-Gespräche".
+Those who still haven't had enough of studying during the day, can look forward to a special film series "Architecture in Cinema" at student-friendly prices in the evenings.
+The lecture series "spann\weiten" reflects the full spectrum of contemporary architectural creativeness, with speakers who are just as different as their individual topics.
+The maintenance and further development of cultural buildings is discussed in "Work Reports on Monument Preservation", and urban planning topics are also the subject of a series of lectures entitled "Werk-Stadt-Gespräche".
 The annual "Dresdner Planergespräche" meetings provide a nationally recognised forum for landscape planners, and the city also hosts a regular international colloquium for doctorate students.